PixelatedLabs/UnityNotes/README.md

 Installation
 ============

-Download the latest release from [the releases page](https://github.com/ngarside/UnityNotes/releases) and copy the `Plugins` folder into the `Assets` directory of your Unity project.
+Copy the 'Scripts' folder into your project's 'Assets' folder.

 How to use Unity Notes
 =====================